-During the second, third and fourth quarters of 2020, our revenues were negatively impacted by COVID-19 as certain customer orders and product shipments and end customer vehicle deployments were delayed, and work on certain technology solutions programs was deferred due to work, travel and other restrictions related to COVID-19.
+During 2021, we continued to incur COVID-19 administration costs and experienced COVID-19 supply chain disruptions.
+Certain customer orders and product shipments and end customer vehicle deployments were delayed as a result.
 In our Technology Solutions business, there were deferrals of development work on certain of our programs as a result of ongoing work, travel and other restrictions related to COVID-19.